Dare to Venture?

 Yeah I know this is a very basic and simple way of putting it.
-There is much more to it, but if I were to put it all here, you’d be fast asleep before I’d expect you to scroll down…
+There is much more to it, but if I were to put more here, you’d be asleep before I’d expect you to scroll down…

-Anyway, I’d just like to elaborate a bit on the last point in the image above, that I think is crucial for you entrepreneurs to know for when you plan to raise some money from professional investors:
+Anyway, I’d just like to elaborate a bit on the last point in the image above.
+I think is crucial for you entrepreneurs to know when you plan to raise money from professional investors:

 (ok, now I usually get extreme reactions to my comparisons/ examples, so even if you find the comparison absolutely insane, don’t miss the underlying message)

-The relationship between a VC and the promoter/ management team…it should be looked at like a serious relationship, a marriage of sorts or even as though you were looking for your next best friend if you’d like.
-And as we all know, everything long term cant be based on something trivial, like ‘I love the way she looks n dresses’, or, ‘I think she’s my soul mate coz we look great together’, or ‘she just has the most amazing expression when she’s trying to work the microwave while reading thru the manual’ or some similar balderdash.
+The relationship between a VC and the promoter/ management team…it should be looked at like a serious relationship, a marriage of sorts.
+Or even as though you were looking for your next best friend if you’d like.
+And as we all know, everything long term can’t be based on the trivial.
+Like ‘I love the way she looks n dresses’, or, ‘I think she’s my soul mate coz we look great together’.
+Or ‘she just has the most amazing expression when she’s trying to work the microwave while reading thru the manual’.
+Or some similar nonsense.

 The long haul asks for bigger and more important factors to be considered.

-Venture funding, in any form, is not so much about the money as it is about the connect the promoter, the top team and the VC share.
-You could probably raise capital from four different sources, but it isn’t going to be so much about the money as it is about the magic the team of promoter and VC can create.
+Venture funding is never about the money as it is about the connect the promoter, the team and the VC share.
+You could probably raise capital from multiple sources.
+But nothing will compare to the magic the team of promoter and VC together can create.

 And unlike relatives whom we don’t get to choose, promoters can and must take time to see if her or his visions, objectives and spirit matches are clearly understood and appreciated by the VC they’re in talks with.
-Coz otherwise, like good ol’ Axl Rose says, ‘nothing lasts forever…’ Things sure can get nasty between promoter and VC if they don’t understand and share a similar vision of the company, and they are bound to lock horns; in which case, they both suffer, along with the business and all the employees, customers, …
+Coz otherwise, like good ol’ Axl Rose says, ‘nothing lasts forever…’ Things sure can get nasty between promoter and VC if they don’t share a similar vision.
+And they are bound to lock horns.
+In which case, they both suffer, along with the business, employees, customers, etc.

 You wouldn’t really want a tug-of-war with the promoter trying to go global next year, and the VC ranting for a quicker exit.

-So while you may be strapped for cash, still choose your VC very carefully.
+Even if your business is strapped for cash, always choose your VC very carefully.
 And raise only the money you need.
 Gone are the days when VCs funded the Lamborghini’s of dotcom promoters.

-I’m still just four years n learning in this industry, but if you do have any queries about venture capital, fire away.
+I’m still just four years and learning in this industry.
+But if you do have any queries about venture capital, fire away.
 I’d be more than happy to try and help you out with it.